 I hope we will appreciate these specialists in Belarus in the long run.
 Nobody will say then: I will engage myself in testing until I excel at developing.
 Maybe it will be vice versa: I will engage in developing until I am good at testing. 🙂

 P.S.
-Thanks for help in writing this article to Oxagile QA-Testers and Engineers who shared with us sacraments of their profession.
+Thanks for help in writing this article to Oxagile QA consultants, Testers and Engineers who shared with us sacraments of their profession.
 Given in the article quotes are taken out of their stories.